 - Was it reasonable for the driver to stop so suddenly and without warning?

 In Gussman v Gratton-Storey the Defendant applied her breaks violently in order to avoid hitting a pheasant running across the road.
 The driver behind was unable to stop and collided with the Defendant’s vehicle.
-The Defendant was held liable so in this case the sudden stop was in effect held to be unreasonable.
-The lead driver was held liable in this case.
-You can see the difficult precedent that this case sets.
-It leaves a difficult decision as to just when it is reasonable to stop suddenly.
-For example, would one animal running into the road cause a reasonable sudden stop and another animal running into the road cause a sudden stop that was unreasonable?
-It is a bit like deciding which animals you can drive over and which you must treat as though it were a human.
+The Defendant (lead driver) was held liable as the sudden stop was in effect held to be unreasonable.

-Each case is considered on its facts; if you collided into the back of another vehicle then it is likely that a Court would hold you at fault.
-However if the car in front stopped suddenly without any or any good reason, then the driver of the vehicle that stopped suddenly may be at fault.
+Each case is considered on its facts; if you collided into the back of another vehicle then it’s likely that a Court would hold you at fault.
+However, if the car in front stopped suddenly without any or any good reason, then the driver of the vehicle that stopped suddenly may be at fault.
 Say the driver stopped suddenly due to ducks in the road, a Court may say that this was an insufficient reason to brake and stop suddenly.

 Such cases may inevitably result in huge liability arguments.
 There may be a disagreement as to who is at fault.
 Therefore it is essential that you seek independent legal advice.